-Public Mutual and Exchange Traded Funds ("ETF") - These assets are public investment vehicles valued using the net asset value ("NAV") provided by the administrator of the fund.
+Public Mutual and Exchange Traded Funds ("ETF") - These assets are public investment vehicles valued using the NAV provided by the administrator of the fund.
 The NAV is based on the value of the underlying assets owned by the fund, minus its liabilities, and then divided by the number of shares outstanding.
 The NAV for public mutual funds and exchange traded funds is a quoted price in an active market and classified within Level 1 of the valuation hierarchy.

 Private Mutual Funds - These assets are private investment vehicles valued using the NAV provided by the administrator of the fund.
 The NAV is based on the value of the underlying assets owned by the fund, minus its liabilities, and then divided by the number of shares outstanding.
-The NAV for private mutual funds is classified within Level 2 of the valuation hierarchy because the NAV's unit price is quoted on a private market that is not active; however, the unit price is based on underlying investments which are traded on an active market.
-In addition, financial statements for each of the funds are prepared in accordance with US GAAP, their portfolio is accounted at fair value, the NAV is recalculated monthly and redemptions occur at NAV by contract.
+Private mutual funds are classified within the investments measured at NAV category.
+Financial statements for each of the funds are prepared in accordance with U.S. GAAP, their portfolio is accounted at fair value, the NAV is recalculated monthly and redemptions occur at NAV by contract.
+The Foundation has no plans to sell investments at amounts different from NAV.

-Notes to the Standalone Financial Statements December 31, 2016 and 2015 (in thousands)
+Notes to the Standalone Financial Statements December 31, 2017 and 2016 (in thousands)